Detecting cancers at an early stage is the best way to increase the chance of successful treatment.

 Polyps are not cancers but may develop into cancers over time.
 Polyps can be easily removed, which reduces the risk of bowel cancer developing.

-- For more information visit bowel cancer screening on www.nhs.uk
+- For more information and to order a replacement bowel cancer screening kit visit bowel cancer screening on www.nhs.uk

 - You can also read more at NHS bowel cancer screening: helping you decide on www.gov.uk